-Gather information about student assets and learning needs in a professional and appropriate manner that protects students' privacy.
+Gather information about student assets and learning needs in a professional and appropriate manner that protects students' privacy and aligns with the school's and/or program's policies.
 While you might collect contextual information by talking with the students, only do so if supportive and appropriate for the developmental level of the student.
 Personal student information must be vetted through the supervising/mentor teacher.
-If you have questions about the types of information that are available in a public-school setting about students' assets and/or learning needs, seek guidance from your preparation program and the school site administrator(s) or teachers with whom you are conducting your student teaching.
+If you have questions about the types of information that are available in a publicschool setting about students' assets and/or learning needs, seek guidance from your preparation program and the school site administrator(s) or teachers with whom you are conducting your student teaching.